dezalins/ai-fitness-knowledge-lab/README.md

 Although no ML model is deployed, this project simulates:

-- Rule-based recommendation engine
+- Rule-based recommendation engine;
-- Performance scoring system
+- Performance scoring system;
-- Fatigue prediction logic
+- Fatigue prediction logic.

 This demonstrates how data products evolve into AI systems.